 Here is how you set up for Beer Pong:

 - Set up the 10 cups on each side in a pyramid (or triangle) with the top peak facing your competitors.
 The cups must be centered on the back of the table and must not be titled or leaned up against any other cups.

 - Fill each cup up with beer to the red line, so it has approximately 1/5 full.
 You will want just enough to add weight, so they do not get tipped over.
 This will be 2 beers per team.
 (Tip: we use water and take a drink from our beer can.
 That way your drink isn’t contaminated by the ball)

 - Have a clean water cup handy you use to clean the balls between shots.

 - The game is best played on an 8-foot table.
 Here are some suggestions for awesome beer pong setups below.

-Take note which team throws first.
+Take note of which team throws first.
 The other team gets a last opportunity to throw, if they sink the ball in the cup, then the round resets.
-Throwing commencing until the other team misses to choose the team that gets to throw first.
+Throwing commences until the other team misses to choose the team that gets to throw first.

 Beer Pong Throwing Distance Rules

 Beer Pong is typically played on an 8-foot table or if space doesn’t permit, a 6-foot table.
 You can put tape on the floor about 10 feet from the very first cup on the competitor’s side, adding an additional 4 feet for the throwing line.